KilianZell/CS502_project/README.md

 4. Place the unzipped pre-trained models in the main directory.

 ### Run the workflow
-1. Make sure that your working directory looks like the one in `Directory Structure` section.
+1. Make sure that your working directory looks like the one in the `Directory Structure` section.
 2. Simply open the project notebook main.ipynb and run the cells while following the instructions.

 ### Directory Structure